grpc/proposal/L54-python-server-wait.md

 ### Alternative Design: Await For Signal

 The termination of a long-running process usually come as a SIGTERM signal.
-So, in this version of design, the method adds signal handler that will clean up resources and delay the shutdown if necessary.
-However, due to that CPython can only register signal handler in mani thread.
-Calling this function in other thread will be problematic.
-It means we cannot properly use it in our own unit tests.
+So, in this version of the design, the method adds a signal handler that cleans up resources and delays the shutdown if necessary.
+However, due to that, CPython can only register the signal handler in the main thread.
+Calling this function in another thread is problematic.
+It means we cannot properly use it in our unit tests.

 ```Python